How to create landing pages…

 1. The Click-Through Landing Page

-This is the simplest form of landing page.
+This is the simplest form of a landing page.
 The page contains specific details about a particular product/service.

 You definitely would have come across these types of pages all the time.